mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Surprisingly, it's a **good** sign when your reviewer spots subtle flaws in your code.
 It indicates that you're packaging your changelists well.
 Without all the obvious issues like bad formatting and confusing names, your reviewer can focus deeply on logic and design, yielding more valuable feedback.

-## Be patient when your reviewer is wrong
+## 9. Be patient when your reviewer is wrong

-From time time time, reviewers are flat out wrong.
+From time to time, reviewers are flat out wrong.
 Just as you can accidentally write buggy code, your reviewer can misunderstand correct code.

 Many developers react to reviewer mistakes with defensiveness.
 They take it as an affront that someone would insult their code with criticisms that *aren't even true*.